 • Rain or heat advisories cancel the event.

-Bright Birds of Spring in Fremont Canyon – Bird Walk
+Bright Birds of Spring in Limestone Canyon – Bird Walk

 Monday Morning Super Trek: Weir Canyon to the Overlook Trail